 The carrion crow (Corvus corone) is 47cm long and is entirely black.

-The hooded crow (Corvus cornix) is the same size as the carrion crow and only exist in Northern Ireland and Scotland.
+The hooded crow (Corvus cornix) is the same size as the carrion crow can be found in Northern Ireland, the Isle of Man, and Scotland.

 The chough (Pyrrhocorax pyrrhocorax) is a rarer creature, now confined to Cornwall, the coasts of Wales and Scotland and the Isle of Man.
 They’re easy to recognise with their elegant bright red curved bills and smart red legs.
 They’re only 40cm long.